Sunday, August 25, 2024

 But you also can't make money off your code.....all audioDiWHY code is MIT open source so I figured: I qualified.

 The Segger page here made me think the adapter would work for debugging RP2040's.
-For what this debugger can do and all the free Segger software that came with it it seemed like a hell of a bargain.
+For what this debugger can do and all the free Segger software it came with it seemed like a hell of a bargain.

 I bought one.